intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/examples/tts_finetuning/README.md

 ## Finetuning

-After we have prepare the dataset, we can begin finetuning.
+After preparing the dataset, we can start finetuning.
 We can just run the following command and the finetuned model is by default named `finetuned_model.pt`.

 ```
 python finetune.py